avoy18/petitioner/readme.txt

 Create your first petition under Petitioner -> Add new.
 Once you do that, you can either use a shortcode provided on the creation page or a Gutenberg block.

+= Can I collect petitions without sending emails? =

+Absolutely.
+Sending a petition letter to a representative is optional—just disable the rep email inside the petition’s Email tab and submissions will still be stored, displayed, and exportable.

+= How can I prevent unwanted submissions or spam? =

+Enable one (or more) of the built‑in defenses: reCAPTCHA / hCaptcha / Turnstile, Akismet integration, honeypot field under Advanced Settings, double opt-in email confirmations, manual approve/deny, and the ability to edit or delete entries directly from the Submissions tab.
+More guidance: https://getpetitioner.com/docs/captcha/

 = How do I customize the styles? =

 You can customize your petitions under Petitioner -> Settings.
 You can change the colors, conditionally display certain fields, and add custom CSS.

+= How can I ensure petition emails don’t go to spam? =

+Petitioner uses the WordPress `wp_mail()` function, so deliverability depends on your hosting.
+Install an SMTP plugin (e.g., WP SMTP) to route mail through a trusted sender.
+You can also disable the “Send this email to a representative?” option to avoid sending hundreds of identical letters and damaging your domain reputation.

 = How do I see and export the submissions? =

 Simply open the edit page for the petition in question and you will see a table with all of the submissions.
 There will also be a button to export.
+You can also filter out unwanted submissions before exporting.

+= How can I display the submissions on the frontend? =

+Insert either the Gutenberg “Petitioner Submissions” block or the `[petitioner_submissions]` shortcode wherever you want the signatures to appear.
+Full walk-through: https://getpetitioner.com/docs/show-submissions-on-the-frontend/

+= Can I extend the plugin? =

+Yes.
+Petitioner exposes dozens of filters, actions, and JavaScript events plus helper shortcodes for rendering counts, goals, progress bars, popups, and more.
+See the full extension reference at https://getpetitioner.com/docs/filters-and-hooks/

 = Can I request features? =